jlahteen/juhta.net/README.md

 ## How to Play with the Code

 Juhta.NET has been developed by using [Visual Studio Community](https://www.visualstudio.com/vs/community/).
-However, to get started, you just need the following:
+However, to get started, you just need to do the following:

 * Download and install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows)
-* Clone or download the [source code](https://github.com/jlahteen/juhta.net)
+* Clone or download the source code

-By using [Git](https://git-scm.com/), to clone the repo, type:
+By using [Git](https://git-scm.com/), you can clone the repo by typing:

 ```batch
 git clone https://github.com/jlahteen/juhta.net.git